CatenaTools/documentation/Writerside/topics/Unity-SDK.md

 ### `CatenaHttpClient`

-The `CatenaHttpClient` initializes and maintains an instance of each service client in the Unity Client SDK.
+The `CatenaHttpClient` initializes and maintains an instance of each service client in the Unity SDK.

 It defines a delegate function `SendHttpRequest` that is passed to each service client upon their initialization to ensure consistency in how we send requests across the board for each of our Catena services.
 This delegate verifies that requests that should not have a body do indeed not (i.e. GET and DELETE requests) and handles exceptions.